arp242/blackmail/README.markdown

 ### Is this package stable?

-Not quite; I might tweak the API a bit in the future.
-In particular, right now it panics() on most errors in `Message()`.
-This is mostly okay since those kind of errors *Should Never Happen™*, but it would be nicer if they're propagated back up and Message() returns an error.

-I'm also not 100% satisfied with how passing options to the `Mailer` works, and this *may* get a backwards incompatible change.
+Not quite; I might tweak the API a bit.
+For example I'm not 100% with how passing options to the `Mailer` works, and this *may* get a backwards incompatible change.
 I'll probably also change some of the smtp package.

 ### Regular users will never understand all this OpenPGP signing stuff!